DiegoDimuro/crt-broPi4-composite/README.md

-# crt-broPi4-composite
+# broPi4-CRT-composite
- Setup for rpi4 using composite out 2 crt tv.
+ Setup for rpi4 using composite and CRT TV.

 ## Features
 - 240p output on games/retroarch